-Disclaimer: PMBOK® Guide 5th edition is currently being approved and minor changes may be introduced in the final release of the respective documents.
+Disclaimer: Both the ISO/DIS 21500 and PMBOK® Guide 5th edition were being approved at the time we wrote this document and minor changes may have been introduced in the final release of the respective documents.
+In the following document any reference to the ISO standard is related to the Draft International Standard, ISO/DIS 21500 document.